Route 66 in Illinois

 The 1931 AAA Guide indicated that the state had 294.5 miles of Route 66, however this changed as the road underwent three major realignments through the years.
 Cultivated fields and pastures, occasionally separated by hedgerows, line many of the rural road sections for as far as the eye can see.
 The road, fields, and sky meet at the horizon, bounded by an endless stream of railroad tracks, telephone poles, and grain elevators.

-Since 1989, the Route 66 Association of Illinois has been working to preserve and promote Route 66 in Illinois, including establishment of the Route 66 Association Hall of Fame.
-In 2005, the Illinois stretch of Route 66 received National Scenic Byway status.
+Since 1989, the Route 66 Association of Illinois has been working to preserve and promote Route 66 Illinois, including establishment of the Route 66 Association Hall of Fame.
+In 2005, the Illinois Route 66 stretch of highway received National Scenic Byway status.
 The National Park Service Route 66 Corridor Preservation Program has awarded more than 23 cost-share grants to assist properties including the Palm’s Grill in Atlanta, the Standard Oil Station in Odell, Amblers Texaco Station in Dwight, and Soulsby Service Station in Mount Olive.

 Pontiac, Illinois visitors center and museum.